meditoikuinbuddha/meditatelikethebuddha/_posts/2024-04-01-monkalone.md

 There won't be "difficult people" anymore because the difficulty of other people is just the projection from your own self.

 I've noticed many times that when people critize each other they are actually speaking of themselves.

-It is amazing how people critize because it is something in their character they don't like which they project onto others.
-I think this is quite commong psychological trait.

 So if you can actually heal the problem by accepting yourself, then you can accept just about anyone.